-CAR ACCIDENT CHILD KILLED – MN ATTORNEYS
+CAR ACCIDENT CHILD KILLED – MN LAWYERS

-Our wrongful death lawyers represent the families of children who are killed in a Minnesota accident as a result of another person’s negligence.
-These are the most difficult cases to process because of the depth of grief and shock that arises for the sudden loss of a son or daughter, as well as the anger that often comes because the death was caused by someone else’s mistake.
-Our wrongful death attorneys have the experience, knowledge and resources to handle all legal aspects of a case where a child is killed in a car accident in MN, but, as a smaller, family owned firm, we also have the time to commit to our grieving clients – offering compassion, comfort and kindness as your family works through this unspeakable loss.
+Our wrongful death attorneys represent the families of children who are killed in a Minnesota accident as a result of another person’s negligence.
+These are the most heart-wrenching cases to process because of the depth of grief and shock that arises for the sudden loss of a son or daughter, as well as the anger that often comes because the death was caused by someone else’s mistake.
+Our wrongful death lawyers have the experience, knowledge and resources to handle all legal aspects of a case where a child is killed in a car accident in MN, but, as a smaller, family owned firm, we also have the time to commit to our grieving clients – offering compassion, comfort and kindness as your family works through this unspeakable loss.

 WRONGFUL DEATH CASES REQUIRE AN EXPERIENCED AND KNOWLEDGEABLE ATTORNEY

 The child wrongful death cases our Minnesota lawyers handle most frequently arise out of automobile collisions – often because the child was killed by a drunk driver or as a passenger in a car with a teenager driver who was driving recklessly or not paying proper attention.
 However, our attorneys also represent families in wrongful death claims that occur from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and failure to supervise.
-Every case requires special attention – investigation and legal research – to fully prove up the claim.
-We have the experience and resources to successfully handle these types of wrongful death cases.
+Every case requires special attention – investigation and legal research – to fully prove the claim.
+We have the experience and resources to successfully handle these types of wrongful death cases for your family.

 WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM FOR THE DEATH OF A CHILD?

 Minnesota law allows the family members of the deceased child to bring a wrongful death claim and obtain compensation for their loss.
 The family members who can potentially recover in a wrongful death case are those that are defined as “next of kin.”
 A court will ultimately decide who are the child’s next of kin, but generally for the death of a child this would include the child’s parents, siblings, grandparents and potentially other family members.
-A child wrongful death lawyer can help you through the process of notifying family members of their potential claim and explaining their rights to them.
+A top child wrongful death lawyer can help you through the process of notifying family members of their potential claim and explaining their rights to them.

 HOW IS WRONGFUL DEATH COMPENSATION DECIDED IN MN?

 Minnesota law requires proof of “pecuniary loss” in wrongful death cases.
 Pecuniary loss means the loss of money or things that have monetary value – like a deceased person’s earnings or services he or she provided to the family, but also the loss of aid, comfort and love of the deceased person.
-The amount of compensation required to compensate a family for a wrongful death claim of a child killed in an accident in MN is determined by considering the whole picture of the family’s loss.
+The amount of compensation required to compensate a family for a wrongful death claim of a child who has died in an accident in MN is determined by considering the whole picture of the family’s loss.
 If your child has been killed in an auto accident, our wrongful death lawyers in MN will work hard to make sure that your family is compensated as fully as possible for the entirely of the loss that has been suffered.

 When you meet with a MN wrongful death lawyer from our office, we will work with your family that has suffered this tragic loss, we will caringly guide you through your claim and the legal process.
-A lawyer will sit down with the family however many times and however long it takes to get a complete understanding of the loss the family has suffered because your child was killed in an accident.
+A lawyer will sit down with the family however many times and however long it takes to get a complete understanding of the loss the family has suffered because your child died in an accident.
 We will want to know your stories about the joys you have shared in the past and hoped to share in the future, and how you have supported each other through your sorrows or difficult times.
 Our attorneys will ask you for family videos and photographs, holiday and special occasion cards, gifts, etc. The best wrongful death attorneys in MN understand that this is a process that takes time.
 Patience and compassion are so important for a family going through this process.
 Our top lawyers have significant experience and understand the law when a child was killed in an accident in Minnesota, so we can make sure you and your family obtain the compensation you are entitled to for your loss.

 HOW TO PURSUE A WRONGFUL DEATH CASE IN MINNESOTA

 The statute of limitations for a wrongful death case in Minnesota is three years from the date of death, although earlier dates can apply in certain circumstances depending on how the accident happened.
 The first step is to appoint one member of the family as a trustee, which our wrongful death lawyer will help you do.
 The trustee is then the named person in the lawsuit to represent the entire family.
 The trustee is generally not paid for this service and does not necessarily get extra compensation out of the settlement.
-A MN wrongful death lawyer has the experience to guide your family through this process.
+A MN wrongful death attorney has the experience to guide your family through this process.

 At the Rochlin Law Firm, Ltd. our top Minnesota lawyers have helped many grieving families with wrongful death claims when a child or other loved one has been killed in a car accident or because of someone else’s negligence.
 Often there are immediate financial concerns that a wrongful death lawyer can assist the family with.
 Please call one of our attorneys to obtain information about your family’s legal rights and to answer your questions regarding a potential wrongful death claim.
-Pam Rochlin and David Rochlin are personal injury lawyers with more than 25 years’ experience representing hundreds of accident victims and their families.
+Pam Rochlin and David Rochlin are personal injury lawyers with more than 25 years’ experience successfully representing hundreds of accident victims and their families.
 We have offices where you can meet with a lawyer regarding your child wrongful death claim in Minneapolis, Woodbury, Edina, and St. Louis Park.
 An attorney will also meet families at their homes to discuss cases where a child was killed in an accident in St. Paul, Roseville MN, Maplewood, Stillwater, White Bear Lake, Forest Lake MN, Brooklyn Center, Maple Grove, Rogers, Elk River, Chanhassen, Chaska, Apple Valley, and other cities throughout Minnesota.